-Through my FPC role, I have been closely involved with the finances of the 140th Convention in Paris.
+Through my FPC role, I was involved closely with the finances of the 140th Convention in Paris.
 This enabled me to make a detailed analysis of convention costs and assist the 141st (L.A.)
 Convention Treasurer with the creation of a new, more robust budgeting system for future conventions and conferences.
-In Fall 2016 I was appointed Co-Chair of the Convention Policy Committee (CvPC), which will play a key role in shaping the future direction of AES Conventions in both the US and Europe.
+Following a year as Co-Chair of the Convention Policy Committee (CvPC), in fall 2017 I was appointed Chair of the Conference Policy Committee, which oversees all AES's International Conferences.

-RG Jones Studios, south London - general dogsbody (known today as an 'intern'); Pye Studios - 'tape op' and then disc cutting/mastering engineer, working with The Kinks, Small Faces and visiting US artists such as Sammy Davis Jnr; CBS Studios - disc cutting engineer working for UK acts such as The Faces, and also the CBS Masterworks classical label with maestros like Leonard Bernstein and Pierre Boulez; Founded Tape One Studios in 1975.
+RG Jones Studios, south London - general dogsbody (known today as an 'intern'); Pye Studios - 'tape op', and then disc cutting/mastering engineer working on hit singles for leading British artists including The Kinks, Small Faces and Traffic; CBS Studios - disc cutting engineer working for UK acts such as The Faces, and also the CBS Masterworks classical label with maestros like Leonard Bernstein and Pierre Boulez; Founded Tape One Studios in 1975.
 Clients included most of the major UK labels and ground-breaking indies including Stiff, Mute and Factory.
 Mastered the triple-platinum Jeff Wayne's War of the Worlds; Lots of varied stuff since then.
 Buy me a beer at an AES convention and I'll tell you my life story!
 Actually, it might take a few drinks :-)

 "Happy to be a part of the industry of human happiness."
 (Andrew Oldham's Immediate Records' motto from the 1960s - no one has said it better since.)